Checkerberry | A Red-Berried Plant Rooted in Native American Life

 Watering

-Water moderately when the topsoil feels dry.
-Avoid overwatering to prevent root rot, especially for potted plants.
-Ensure good drainage.
+Water when the surface soil becomes dry.
+Avoid overwatering to prevent root rot.
+For potted plants, ensure proper drainage.

 Soil